 THE FRIENDS AND THOMAS COKE

-The Friends of Brecon Cathedral usually have their annual meeting in June; this year it has been brought forward to Sunday 4th May – for three good reasons: the Dean’s retirement, to make it part of the Thomas Coke Commemoration weekend, and so that the Friends can enjoy the building work they will just have paid for while it still looks new.
+The annual meeting of the Friends of Brecon Cathedral has been brought forward to Sunday 4th May – for three good reasons: the Dean’s retirement, to make it part of the Thomas Coke Commemoration weekend, and so that the Friends can enjoy the building work they will just have paid for while it still looks new.
 The AGM will start at 2 pm.
 The speaker will be Jo Hibbard, formerly Visitor Officer at Coventry Cathedral, now the Methodist Church’s Heritage Officer.
 It was her visit to the Cathedral two years ago to look at the memorial to Thomas Coke which led the Dean and others to plan this important interdenominational and international weekend.
 The afternoon will continue with Choral Evensong at 3.30 and tea in the South Transept.

 Email this Page

 - Grand Summer Fete, 15th June 2013

 - School Leavers' Service 2013